PMCOE

 ← Back to Resources

-The PMP exam is not a test of any single book.
-It is built from the PMI Exam Content Outline (ECO), a public document that lists every task PMI considers in scope.
-If your study plan does not map back to the ECO, you are studying the wrong things.
+Understanding the PMP exam’s priorities starts with one fact: the exam is not a test of any single book.
+PMI builds it from the Exam Content Outline (ECO), a public document that lists every task PMI considers in scope.
+You should therefore map your study plan back to the ECO; if it does not, you are studying the wrong things.

-The current ECO divides the exam into three domains, each with a fixed weight:
+The current ECO divides the exam into three domains, and each one carries a fixed weight:

-Roughly half of the questions are about how people work; half are about the mechanics.
-The Business Environment piece is small, but the questions tend to be situational and harder to fake.
+Roughly half of the questions ask how people work; the other half, meanwhile, cover the mechanics.
+The Business Environment piece is small.
+Its questions, however, tend to be situational and harder to fake.

-PMI explicitly states that about half of the questions reflect predictive (waterfall) approaches and half reflect agile or hybrid approaches.
-You cannot pass by mastering one and ignoring the other.
+PMI states explicitly that about half of the questions reflect predictive (waterfall) approaches.
+The other half meanwhile reflect agile or hybrid approaches.
+You therefore cannot pass by mastering one and ignoring the other.

 How questions are written

-Most questions are situational: a one- or two-paragraph project scenario followed by a question like "what should the project manager do next" or "what is the most likely cause."
-A small number are knowledge-recall (definitions, formulas).
-The exam is not about reciting the PMBOK Guide — it is about applying judgment.
+Most questions are situational.
+They give a one- or two-paragraph project scenario, followed by a prompt such as "what should the project manager do next."
+Some ask instead for the most likely cause of a problem.
+A small number test knowledge recall, for example definitions and formulas.
+The exam does not ask you to recite the PMBOK Guide; it asks you instead to apply judgment.

 Building a study plan from the ECO

-Print the ECO.
+Print the ECO first.
 Beside every task, mark whether you can do it confidently, partially, or not at all.
-Spend your study time in inverse proportion to your confidence.
-Most candidates over-study process minutiae they already know and under-study People-domain tasks like stakeholder engagement and team coaching, which are where the largest single chunk of questions live.
+As a result you can spend your study time in inverse proportion to your confidence.
+Most candidates over-study process minutiae they already know.
+They then under-study People-domain tasks like stakeholder engagement and team coaching, where the largest single chunk of questions live.

 Where the 35 contact hours fit

-PMI requires 35 contact hours of project management education to sit the PMP exam.
-A live cohort course from an Authorized Training Partner is the most defensible way to log them — the training provider verifies the hours directly with PMI if your application is audited.
+PMI requires 35 contact hours of project management education before you can sit the PMP exam.
+A live cohort PMP certification course from an Authorized Training Partner is, as a result, the most defensible way to log them.
+The training provider verifies the hours directly with PMI if PMI audits your application.

 Related Articles